reazan/SkincareTrackerApp/README.md

 - ...and more!

 Skincare Tracker is a mobile app that lets you track easily skincare products.

+## Purpose

+*This app was mainly made for my girlfriend who was going crazy keeping track of hundreds of  products with huge fluctuations in prices.
+Because of that this project came alive.*

+## Retailers

 These are the major retailers we track at the moment, more might be added at a later time if there is strong demand and some support for it.
 <details>
   <summary>Show</summary>